open-feature/spec/specification/sections/02-providers.md

 ##### Requirement 2.10

-> The provider interface **MUST** define a `provider hook` mechanism which can be optionally implemented in order to add `hook` instances to the client.
+> The provider interface **MUST** define a `provider hook` mechanism which can be optionally implemented in order to add `hook` instances to the evaluation life-cycle.

 ```
 class MyProvider implements Provider {